The opportunity that's slipping away while you're building your career

 Here's what happened:

 Our family meetings stuck.
 Our kids started repeating our family values without prompting.
-Brittany felt more supported.
+Brittany felt stability and security.
+The polarity returned to our marriage.
 The tension eased.

 For the first time, I felt like I was leading instead of reacting.

-That's the difference a system makes.
+That's the difference that a system makes.

 Your Turn